July 18, 2019

 Gen Z specifically is inherently inclined to concepts of gamification.
 With signature preferences like instant rewards and recognition and technology able to keep pace, gamification is suited to be a natural extension of learning for this generation.
 It’s also built for promoting cross-generational collaboration through team challenges and objectives.

-Gamification makes it possible to measure corporate learning, and therefore pinpoint and optimize your learning programs around areas where skill development is needed (or where future skill requirements are anticipated).
+Gamification in business makes it possible to measure corporate learning, and therefore pinpoint and optimize your learning programs around areas where skill development is needed (or where future skill requirements are anticipated).
 Already a vital element of business growth due to its applications for employee retention and motivation, gamification is evolving into a timely tool to boost learning & development efforts.

-Read HR Technologist’s article here.
+Read the HR Technologist’s article here.